 I think they are beautiful.
 Snakes are amazingly intricate creatures that generate a strong, instinctual response, but they are also fantastic for their design elements.
 I hope to encourage people to LOOK at them and see their beauty without just reacting.

-No. I work from observing live animals or photographic reference.
-Every part of every sculpture, every scale, wrinkle, and rock is sculpted by me.
+No. I work from observing live animals or photographic references.
+Every part of every sculpture, every scale, wrinkle, and rock, is sculpted by me.

 Not really.
 I use a variety of clay and wax sculpting tools.
 Many of the tools I use to create the fine details are jewelry wax tools.

-Lost-wax Bronze is a foundry process that involves burning out a wax model and pouring molten metal into the shell of a ceramic mold.
-It begins with the same sculpture and rubber mold, but many steps must be done precisely to produce a finished Bronze sculpture: mold-making, wax casting, wax-chasing, spruing, ceramic shell, burnout, bronze pouring, cleaning, metal chasing, and patination.
-The care and excellence of each artisan is crucial for every step, in order to create Fine Art quality Bronze sculpture.
+Lost-wax bronze is a foundry process that involves burning out a wax model and pouring molten metal into the shell of a ceramic mold.
+It begins with the same sculpture and rubber mold.
+Still, many steps must be done precisely to produce a finished bronze sculpture: mold-making, wax casting, wax-chasing, spruing, ceramic shell, burnout, bronze pouring, cleaning, metal chasing, and patination.
+The care and excellence of each artisan are crucial for every step to create a fine art quality bronze sculpture.

-“Cold-cast” metal is actually a plastic, urethane Resin mixed with metal powder, sometimes stone powders (Bonded-stone) can be used to mimic the look of marble or granite.
-It is cast from a rubber mold of the sculpture, and powdered metals, paints and polishes are used to achieve the appearance of metal and other materials.
-Casting in Resin is faster and more affordable than the Lost-wax process or stone carving and can reproduce incredible detail.
-Though it may look like metal or stone and is quite durable, Resin castings are breakable and do not have the strength to withstand heavy use or harsh exterior exposure.
+“Cold-cast” metal is a plastic, urethane resin mixed with metal powder.
+Sometimes stone powders (bonded-stone) can be used to mimic the look of marble or granite.
+It is cast from a rubber mold of the sculpture, and powdered metals, paints, and polishes are used to achieve the appearance of metal and other materials.
+Casting in resin is faster and more affordable than the lost-wax process or stone carving and can reproduce incredible detail.
+Though it may look like metal or stone and is quite durable, resin castings are breakable and do not have the strength to withstand heavy use or harsh exterior exposure.

 No, I won’t.
-Bronze is truly an investment and I will not undercut the wonderful patrons who invest in that process.
-I try to make my Art works accessible to a wide variety of budgets and I do offer many pieces in Resin.
+Bronze is truly an investment, and I will not undercut the wonderful patrons who invest in that process.
+I try to make my artwork accessible to a wide variety of budgets, and I offer many pieces in resin.

-Yes, I do take commissions for both Bronze and Resin sculpture.
+Yes, I take commissions for both bronze and resin sculpture.

 No, I will not undercut any gallery that carries my work.